Are the looks from strangers different this morning?

-Are the locals looking at me differently this morning as I walk the streets of Leon?
+Is there another meaning behind the stares from locals as I stumble on the uneven sidewalk in Leon?
 Or is it just my imagination after the news this morning.
-The same courtesy still exists – the slight move of a stranger to the side on narrow sidewalks to allow me to pass without stepping into the road.
-The car at the intersection that stops and waves me across the busy road.
-The kind cheese maker who waves and smiles.
-She let me sample the cheese in her shop until I found my favorite, queso fresca, so we now buy all our cheese from her.
+The same courtesy still exists – the slight movement of a stranger to the side as we pass on the narrow sidewalks.
+The car at the intersection stops and waves me across the busy road.
+The kind cheesemaker who smiles and offers a taste from her selection.
+A few weeks ago she let me sample the cheeses in her shop until I found my favorite, queso fresca.
+Now I buy all our cheese from her.

 I’m only walking a few blocks down to the Pali to get ice cream.
 Vanilla, no chunks, for a man with a swollen face and bloody mouth.

-She said he was taken to the hospital.
-The last I saw him was around 4PM the previous day when he was leaving for the hospital.
-She said he got home around 2AM this morning and paused outside the front door for a smoke.
+From the mix of words in both languages I learned that Jonas got home around 2 AM this morning and paused outside the front door for a smoke.
 That’s when it happened.

 The next thing Jonas remembered was about an hour later, waking up in his bed with blood all over the sheets.
 The left side of his face was bleeding.
 He had an idea that he was in his room but somehow did not know that he was in Nicaragua.
-Things started to come back in bits and pieces but still he did not know what happened.
+Things started to come back in bits and pieces but still, he did not know what happened.

-Later that morning they watched the hostel surveillance video.
-It showed the man on the bicycle stopping in front of Jonas and there appeared to be an exchange of words.
-The man was standing in front of the seated Jonas, gesticulating, and then in a very quick motion he hit Jonas’ face with a right hook (Jonas remembered later that the man seemed to have had something metallic on his knuckles).
+Later that morning we all watched the hostel surveillance video.
+It showed the cyclists stopping in front of Jonas.
+They appeared to be an exchanging a few words.
+Jonas was calmly seated while the stranger stood over him gesticulating.
+Then in one quick motion, he hit Jonas’ face with a right hook (Jonas remembered later that the man seemed to have had something metallic on his knuckles).

 I have not felt unsafe in this city, but it did make me look around differently this morning.

 What drives a man to justify violence?
 To justify taking what someone else has for himself?
-I know this could happen in any city and the Nicas here in Leon have been kind and courteous.
+I know this could happen in any city and the Nicaraguans here in Leon have been kind and courteous.
 I still love Leon and all it has to offer but days like today make me pause and think.